Ramon Magsaysay (Cubao) High School: History

 In 1998, a fourth building was constructed beside the SEDP building to house the laboratory classes of the students.
 It was called the DOST Building, named after the Department of Science and Technology, which sponsored the building of the facility.
-Three more buildings were added to the school's compound to house the technical and home economics subjects, as well as the science curriculum students of the school, namely the Home Economics Building in 1999, the Mathay Building in 2002, and the Technology Building in 2003.
+Three more buildings were added to the school's compound to house the technical and home economics subjects, as well as the science curriculum students of the school, namely the Home Economics Building in 1998, the Mathay Building in 2000, and the Technology Building in 2003.

 In 2007, the SEDP building was demolished to make way for the construction of a four-storey building named the New Sonny Belmonte Building.
-This new building now serves as the house for computer units and laboratory equipment for the Junior High School (JHS) students, with the Mathay Building being the house for the computer units and laboratory equipment of the Senior High School (JHS) students, in response to the country's shift to the K-12 curriculum.
+This new building now serves as the house for computer units and laboratory equipment for the Junior High School (JHS) students, with the Mathay Building being the house for the computer units and laboratory equipment of the Senior High School (SHS) students, in response to the country's shift to the K-12 curriculum.

-In 2013, the school's Foundation Day was moved to August 31, Magsaysay's birthdate, then it was moved back again in 2015 to March 17, Magsaysay's death.
-However, in the same year, another tragedy happened to the school when fire devoured the school's canteen in the main building on June 6, 2015.
+In 2013, the school's Foundation Day was moved to August 31, President Magsaysay's birthdate, then it was moved back again in 2015 to March 17, Magsaysay's death.
+However, a fire devoured the school's canteen in the main building on June 6, 2015.

 From 2020 to 2021, two school markers were constructed in the Main Building and in the Mathay Building to make the school's environment more engaging, along with the introduction of the renaming of the school's chess club into the GM Eugene Torre Chess Center, named after alumnus Eugene Torre.
 On the school's 65th Foundation Day, a life-sized statue of Ramon Magsaysay was unveiled on the school's grounds which the RMCHSAAI sponsored, the school's incorporated alumni association.
 This statue project was made to complement the bust of Ramon Magsaysay that is adjacent to the said statue.